SIMCODES-ISU/SIMCODES-ISU.github.io/docs/_about/policies.md

 # Grievance Policy

-The SIMCODES REU program at ISU is committed to a respectful, inclusive, and professional environment.
+The SIMCODES REU program at ISU is committed to a respectful and professional environment.
 This policy provides a clear process for addressing concerns related to misconduct, discrimination, academic disputes, or program-related issues.

   **Grievance Process**